 ry total = ry1 + ry2.

 Now let's stop that animation and label the values, which we do in the still figure below.
 All of the variables (i, vR, vC, vseries) have the same frequency f and the same angular frequency ω, so their phasors rotate together, with the same relative phases.
 So we can 'freeze' it in time at any instant to do the analysis.
 The convention I use is that the x axis is the reference direction, and the reference is whatever is common in the circuit.
 In this series circuit, the current is common.
-(In a parallel circuit, the voltage is common, so I would make the voltage the horizontal axis.)
+(In a completely parallel circuit, the voltage is common, so I would make the voltage the horizontal axis.)
 Be careful to distinguish v and V in this figure!

 The phasor diagram at right shows us a simple way to calculate the series voltage.
 The components are in series, so the current is the same in both.
 The voltage phasors (brown for resistor, blue for capacitor in the convention we've been using) add according to vector or phasor addition, to give the series voltage (the red arrow).
 By now you don't need to look at v(t), you can go straight from the circuit diagram to the phasor diagram, like this: